garretfick/garretfick.github.io/_posts/2014-08-07-rotating-and-changing-the-color-of-an-image-with-css3.md

 ## JavaScript

-The final piece is the JavaScript that initiates the transiation.
+The final piece is the JavaScript that initiates the transition.
 It does this by adding/removing classes.
 So, when we add the `rotated` class, it rotates and changes the background color.
 You can of course use a library such as [jQuery](http://jquery.com/) to add/remove, but you can achieve the same effect with just a few lines of code.

 ```
 function toggle_class(elem_name)